MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/connected-experiences.md

 > - Project and Visio that come with some subscription plans, such as the Project Online Professional plan or Visio Online Plan 2.
 >
 > The information also applies to Version 16.28 or later of the following Office for Mac applications: Excel, Outlook, OneNote, PowerPoint, and Word.
+>
+> This information will apply to a version of Outlook for iOS and Android that is expected to be released at the end of January 2020.

 Office consists of client software applications and connected experiences designed to enable you to create, communicate, and collaborate more effectively.
 Working with others on a document stored on OneDrive or translating the contents of a Word document into a different language are examples of connected experiences.